b3-business/ytAudioSelector/README.md

 ## How to use
 * Add Extension from the Chrome Web Store
-* Open the extension Popup (or the options page) to select your prefered audio languages.
+* Open the extension Popup (or the options page) to select your preferred audio languages.
 * Move or remove any languages you dont want.